ouseful-testing/Xouseful-testing.github.io/index.md

 <hr/>

-*Somewhen Festival is the first in a planned year long series of storytelling events on the Isle of Wight organised by the Island Storytellers.*
+*Somewhen Festival is the first in a planned year long series of [Somewhenever storytelling](https://somewhen.org.uk/) events on the Isle of Wight, organised by the Island Storytellers, and supported by an Arts Council National Lottery Project Grant.*

 Facebook: [SomewhenStorytellingFestival](https://www.facebook.com/SomewhenStorytellingFestival)